 All of us, at some point in our lives, have bought and owned a deck of playing cards and indulged in a gaming spree with friends and family.
 Some of us may have even gone a step further and got ourselves a customized deck of cards, which we proudly kept on the display shelf to flaunt in front of everybody.
 That clearly shows our level of obsession with playing cards and card games.
 Card games are a fun and productive mode of entertainment that can keep us hooked for hours at a time.
 Among the plethora of card games available, rummy and solitaire are two classic card games that continue to thrive and remain popular among the masses even today.
 However, people often get confused between these two games.

-Touted as the “classics,” solitaire and rummy card game have been played for over centuries.
+Touted as the “classics,” solitaire and rummy card games have been played for centuries.
 You might have even grown up playing one of these games during your childhood.
-While rummy is a go-to social game for many, solitaire happens to be the first card game that was played on computers.
-Each game is unique in its own way and varies from each other to a certain extent.
-For those who are not familiar with the game play and rules of these games, we are here to help.
+While rummy is a go-to social game for many, solitaire is the first card game that was played on computers..
+Rummy & Solitaire are unique card games that also vary from each other to a certain extent.
+For those who are not familiar with the game play and rules of Solitaire and rummy, we are here to help.
 Here are some points of differences between rummy and solitaire:

 Rummy: Usually, two to six players participate in a game of rummy.